Anthony Maras: Career

+Maras also worked as an associate producer on Last Ride (2009), the debut feature of director Glendyn Ivin and starred Hugo Weaving.

 Maras' debut feature film Hotel Mumbai explores the 2008 Mumbai terror attacks and stars Dev Patel, Armie Hammer, Nazanin Boniadi, Anupam Kher and Jason Isaacs.
 The film enjoyed strong critical and audience acclaim and had its international theatrical release in 2019 after its world premiere at the 2018 Toronto International Film Festival.
 The film was shot both on location in Mumbai and in Maras' native Australia.